kenbuzor/giftor/README.md

 ## Conclusion

 I would advise that you read and tweak the code to your desired need.
 It will help you learn a lot.
-Before I forget, I am the one that did designs 😎.
+Before I forget, I made the UI designs 😎.

 Happy Coding 💻